 Due to how popular Italy is for destination weddings and elopements, there are many Italy wedding planners to work with.
-A few whose work I absolutely love are Brenda Babcock Celebrations, and The Stars Inside.
+A few Italian wedding and elopement planners whose work I absolutely love are Brenda Babcock Celebrations, The Stars Inside, and Emma Events.

 However, if you want to cut costs and plan it on your own, then I promise you can do it!